stealthman22/100-days-of-code/r3-log.md

 ### DAY 45 - 46 (26th -27th February 2020)

 Couldnt ge tthe time to code at all, was very busy these two days.
 Hopefully return to wining ways soon

+### DAY 47 - 48 (29th Feb - 1st March 2020)

+47: Spent some time to work on my portfolio, cleaning up the various placeholder links and texts, and ensuring target blanks on most links
+48: couldn't code today, but downloaded some cool sysadmin photos

+### 49 - 50 (2nd - 3rd March 2020)

+49: Got the WhatsApp click to open chat working finally, did some more cleanup.
+50: Built the achievements timeline, now time to work on mobile responsiveness.